 There’s definitely a time for letting go, and giving things a chance to work themselves out.
 There’s also a time to jump in and do all that we can to make good things happen.
 Knowing when to do either is the result of wisdom, and if we lack wisdom to know the difference, we should pray that God will grant us more wisdom so we can discern it.

-But taking a default “let go” attitude means that we’ve given up.
-It means that we believe God exists to do all of our work, and all of the Good Works that He expects US to do, as we bring in God’s Kingdom on this earth.
+But taking a default “let go” attitude means that we’ve given up on life.
+It means that we believe God exists only to do all of our work for us, all of the Good Works that He expects US to do, as we bring in God’s Kingdom on this earth.